-- 4. During the preparation of the CSCE, Allied countries considered the political implications of trade and export credit policies towards the East.
-They agreed, if the question of credits were raised, to point out to Communist countries that they applied a uniform and open policy to all industrialised countries, including Communist countries. - 5.
+- During the preparation of the CSCE, Allied countries considered the political implications of trade and export credit policies towards the East.
+They agreed, if the question of credits were raised, to point out to Communist countries that they applied a uniform and open policy to all industrialized countries. including Communist countries. - 5.
 The Warsaw Pact countries, which are substantial importers of machinery and equipment from the West, have availed themselves of guaranteed export facilities which usually accompany such deals with these countries.
-Consequently, the financing of Eastern imports has been considerably eased.
 An important consideration, however, has been to ensure that the volume of credits extended by NATO countries remained within the limits of the Warsaw Pact countries' capacity to repay their debts. - 6.
-Western credits, in particular NATO countries' guaranteed export credits to Communist countries, have been an important element in the promotion of East/West trade.
-However, the share of this trade in NATO countries' total trade has remained small: in 1959, it accounted for 3.04% of NATO countries' total trade.
-In 1972, it went up to 3.4%(1) and, in 1973, to 3.8%. - 7.
-The Warsaw Pact countries have a long-standing interest in acquiring Western machinery, technology and, occasionally, food-stuffs.
-Whereas until recently such procurement may have been limited by the low level of hard currency earnings, recently such earnings, at least in the case of the Soviet Union and, to some extent, Poland, have increased substantially, since prices of many basic products, in particular energy, have gone up to unprecedented levels. - 8.
-This development has coincided with drastically changed economic conditions in most Allied countries, faced with serious balance of payments and inflation problems(2).
+Western credits, in particular NATO countries' guaranteed export credits to Communist countries, have been an important element in the promotion of East/West trade. the share of this trade in NATO countries' total trade has in 1959 it accounted for 3.04% of NATO countries' remained small: In 1972 it went up to 3.4%(1) and, in 1973 to 3.8%. total trade. - The Warsaw Pact countries have a long-standing interest in acquiring Western machinery, technology and, occasionally, Whereas until recently such procurement may have foodstuffs. been limited by the low level of hard currency earnings, recently such earnings, at least in the case of the Soviet Union and, to some extent, Poland, have increased substantially since prices of many basic products, in particular energy, have gone up to unprecedented levels. - This development has coincided with drastically changed economic conditions in most Allied countries, faced with serious balance of payments and inflation problems(2).
+Consequently, monetary policies may have to be fine tuned, interest rates are liable to remain relatively high and internal borrowings In contrast to this rise in domestic credit costs, interest rates charged on guaranteed export credits have remained relatively low.
+Indeed, in many Western countries, such rates have been traditionally somewhat below domestic ones in order to promote exports, thus involving a form of subsidy financed from public funds.
+Over the last year or so, however, the discrepancy has grown.
+This development benefits the foreign borrower while it involves an additional charge for the lending Moreover, the present inflationary situation in the West favours borrowers who incur debts in currencies which may be depreciating fast.

+$\binom{1}{2}$ See C-M(73)131

-(1) See C-M(73)131 (2) For example, in 1974, it is expected that prices will have risen by 11.5 % in the USA, 14.5 % in the UK and 19 % in Italy.
+For example, in 1974 it is expected that prices will have risen by 11.5% in the USA, 14.5% in the UK and 19% in Italy.